xmos/lib_nn/test/gtests/README.md

 googletest unit test for cpp functions

-Run 'prebuild.sh' before 'make all'.
+Run 'build.sh' before 'make all'.
 This will make googletest which will be linked against.